Guide to Utilization Management

 The fundamental shift from volume to value redefines utilization management’s role in healthcare delivery.

-In traditional fee-for-service models, UM primarily focused on cost containment through denial and restriction.
-In value-based systems, the role of UM shifts from gatekeeping to aligning the right patient with the right care, achieving the triple aim of better health outcomes, improved patient experience, and lower per capita costs.
+In traditional fee-for-service models, UM primarily focused on cost containment through denial and utilization restrictions.
+In value-based systems, the role of UM shifts from gatekeeping to aligning the right patient with the right care, achieving the triple aim of better health outcomes, improved patient experience, and lower, sustainable per capita costs.

-With 14% of nationwide provider reimbursement now tied to delegated or capitated risk models – double from three years prior2 – organizations without sophisticated UM capabilities face significant financial risk and competitive disadvantage.
+Today, it is estimated that 14% of nationwide provider reimbursement is now tied to delegated or capitated risk models.
+This trend has grown significantly in recent years, leaving organizations without UM capabilities to face significant financial risk and a competitive disadvantage.2, 3

 Financial Impact in Value-Based Contracts